The RVL-CPU-01 motherboard is the first revision of the Wii hardware launched in 2006, and it featured 90nm

-If bushing's imgs weren't good enough, you will see some more close-ups here.
+If bushing's images weren't good enough, you will see some more close-ups here.

-Click on the imgs to see them fullscreen.
+Click on the pictures to see them fullscreen.

 This is a picture of the full board: